GraczBezNicku/TKInfo/README.md

 # Installation
 1. You will need to install EXILED (https://github.com/Exiled-Team/EXILED) and download the .dll file from "Releases"
 2. Navigate to your Plugins folder and put the dll "TKInfo.dll" there.
-3. Put the other DLLs in dependencies folder.
 4. Go to your configs and configure both permissions and options.

 # Permissions